AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 ## Additional resources

 +++**Where can I learn more about [!DNL Dynamic Media] and its features?**
-See the [[!DNL Dynamic Media] microsite](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/solutions.html) to learn more about [!DNL Dynamic Media].
+To learn more about [!DNL Dynamic Media], see the [[!DNL Dynamic Media] microsite](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/solutions.html).

 +++